-“The WisCorps crew are the people responsible for the dirty, gritty aspect of conservationism.” -2016 Fall WisCorps Conservation Crew Member
+“The WisCorps crew are the people responsible for the dirty, gritty aspect of conservationism.” -WisCorps Conservation Crew Member

 WisCorps crews work in a variety of Wisconsin’s parks, natural areas, and trails.
 Crew members will be supervised by experienced adult crew leaders.
 Crews work Monday through Friday, and together to complete projects such as: